In Exercises 5–16, use analysis of variance for the indicated tes... | Channels for Pearson+

 1

-Step 1: Organize the data into groups based on the authors (Clancy, Rowling, Tolstoy).
-Each group contains the Flesch Reading Ease Scores provided in the table.
+Step 1: Convert the times into a consistent numerical format (e.g., seconds).
+For example, 3:15 becomes 195 seconds, 3:24 becomes 204 seconds, and so on.
+This ensures all data is in a comparable format for analysis.

-Step 2: Calculate the mean Flesch Reading Ease score for each group (author).
-This involves summing the scores for each author and dividing by the number of scores in that group.
+Step 2: Organize the data into groups based on the miles (Mile 1, Mile 2, Mile 3).
+Calculate the mean and variance for each group to summarize the data.

-Step 3: Compute the overall mean of all the scores combined.
-This is done by summing all the scores across the three groups and dividing by the total number of scores.
+Step 3: Perform an Analysis of Variance (ANOVA) test.
+The null hypothesis (H0) is that the mean times for all three miles are equal, while the alternative hypothesis (H1) is that at least one mile has a different mean time.
+Use the formula for the F-statistic: F = (Between-group variance) / (Within-group variance).

-Step 4: Perform an Analysis of Variance (ANOVA) test.
-This involves calculating the between-group variance (how much the group means differ from the overall mean) and the within-group variance (how much the scores within each group differ from their respective group mean).
-Use these variances to compute the F-statistic.
+Step 4: Compare the calculated F-statistic to the critical value from the F-distribution table at a significance level of 0.05.
+If the F-statistic exceeds the critical value, reject the null hypothesis.

-Step 5: Compare the calculated F-statistic to the critical value from the F-distribution table at a 0.05 significance level.
-If the F-statistic exceeds the critical value, reject the null hypothesis that the means are the same.
-Identify which author is different by examining the group means and their relationship to the overall mean.
+Step 5: Interpret the results.
+If the null hypothesis is rejected, identify which mile has the significantly different mean time.
+This could indicate the presence of a hill or other factor affecting the time for that mile.

 Verified video answer for a similar problem: